cacquani/how_to_simulate_a_self_driving_car/README.md

-# How_to_simulate_a_self_driving_car
+# How to simulate a self driving car
-This is the code for "How to Simulate a Self-Driving Car" by Siraj Raval on Youtube
+This is for the Hawaii Machine Learning meetup group.
+The code was for Siraj Raval Youtube [video](https://youtu.be/EaY5QiZwSP4).
+The [original repo](https://github.com/naokishibuya/car-behavioral-cloning) was by Naoki Shibuya.

-# This video will be released on Wednesday, May 17th at 10 AM PST.
-This code is a work in progress.

 ## Overview

-This is the code for [this](https://youtu.be/EaY5QiZwSP4) video on Youtube by Siraj Raval.
-We're going to use Udacity's [self driving car simulator](https://github.com/udacity/self-driving-car-sim) as a testbed for training an autonomous car.
+We're going to use Udacity's [self driving car simulator](https://github.com/udacity/self-driving-car-sim) for training an autonomous car.

 ## Dependencies